dillonkearns/elm-radio.com/content/guests.md

 type: page
 ---

-Here are a few notes about how Jeroen and I record episodes.
+Here are a few notes about how Jeroen and Dillon prepare for and record Elm Radio episodes.

 ## Preparation